Piracy in the Sulu and Celebes Seas: Ships

 The pirate ships used by the Moros include various designs like the paraw, pangayaw, garay, and lanong.
-The majority were wooden sailing galleys (lanong) about ninety feet long with a beam of twenty feet (90 by).
-They carried around fifty to 100 crewmen.
+The majority were wooden sailing galleys (lanong) about 90 feet long with a beam of 20 feet (90 by).
+They carried around fifty to 100 crew members.
 Moros usually armed their vessels with three swivel guns, called lelahs or lantakas, and occasionally a heavy cannon.
-Proas were very fast and the pirates would prey on merchant ships becalmed in shallow water as they passed through the Sulu Sea.
-Slave trading and raiding was also very common, the pirates would assemble large fleets of proas and attack coastal towns.
-Hundreds of Christians were captured and imprisoned over the centuries, many were used as galley slaves aboard the pirate ships.
+Proas were fast, allowing the pirates to prey on merchant ships that had been becalmed in shallow water while passing through the Sulu Sea.
+Slave trading and raiding were also very common; the pirates would assemble large fleets of proas and attack coastal towns.
+Hundreds of Christians were captured and imprisoned over the centuries; many were used as galley slaves aboard the pirate ships.